 5. Olio

 Olio is like Tinder for the over-ambitious home cook.
 Get to know a few neighbours whilst sharing whatever extra meals, sauces, farmers market vegetables you want to save from being binned.
-Upload your product, wait for a request, connect, meet and share.
-And like any social app, users can leave reviews and ratings for each other based on their experience.
+With this app, you can:

 6. Transfernation

 NYC-based Transfernation will take any untouched surplus food off your hands at the click of a button, making sure that it gets to the right people in need.
 The organisation focuses on redistributing the extra food from events to those in need through a variety of methods including connecting social institutions with events, volunteer food recovery, and partnerships with distribution networks and companies.
+The app is simple to use and draws on your smart phone’s GPS feature to create a geo-referenced pickup.
+Much of Transfernation’s transportation is done using environmentally friendly cargo bikes, so it cuts down on car exhaust too.